dexhowl/my-portfolio/README.md

 ## Portfolio
 The goal here is just to build something from scratch.
-Nothing fancy but I'm hoping to just keep from getting rusting.
+Nothing fancy but I'm hoping to just keep from getting rusty.